Dyalog/ride/docs/ride3-requirements.md

 ###4.
 Establish ssh tunnel and connect to existing APL process
 Jason has identified the ability to create an ssh tunnel and then connect to (or listen for) an existing APL interpreter as an important use case for system administrators.
 We may want to consider separating connection features into a separate module which could be worked on independently (but ideally still in Javascript).
-However, the addition of this feature now that we already have the ssh tunnel capability, doesn’t seem to justify the work to do the separation at this point.
+However, the addition of this feature now that we already have the ssh tunnel capability, doesn't seem to justify the work to do the separation at this point.
 ###5.
 Formatting of Functions
 Through the addition of new options to RIDE and/or ODE, there needs to be a mode in which it is possible to "reformat" source code in both systems and achieve the EXACT same results, to avoid glitches with source code management systems.
 ###6.
 Search Functionality